viocently/sdfkjxu192lc78-s0/code/README.md

 stores the information of the superpoly that has been extracted by the CMP-based approach.

 4. Type `./mitm` in the console to start the superpoly recovery.
 While the program is running, the status of the program will be recorded in the log files.

+## 3. Dependencies
+Note that the header file "dynamic_bitset.hpp" included in the codes is from Boost C++ Libraires, which can be downloaded from (https://www.boost.org/).